 North Bondi and Brighton Lookout

 There are a couple of lookouts at the North Bondi headland.
 They all offer beautiful views of Bondi Beach and out to the Tasman Sea, part of the South Pacific Ocean.
 Brian stopped there for a few photos and so they could admire the view.
-So far, the interstate passengers trike tour is fun, scenic and interesting.
+So far, the surprise FIL Harley tour was a lot of fun.
+Our passengers have already seen many of the beautiful beaches and sights of Sydney.

 Bondi Beach